Installation and SetupInstallation - Each User Installation - Multi-user Language Translations Personalize Your Templates

 with high variability of demand, mix, and/or customization

-The truth is that there are lean techniques that can radically improve the quality, cost, and speed of delivery for ANY mix of ANY product or service.
-A few of those techniques are introduced here.
+The truth is that there are lean tools and techniques that can radically improve the quality, cost, and speed of delivery for ANY mix of ANY product or service.

 The more that you can commit resources to be dedicated to one (and only one) product family — the less confusion and variability you will have.